David Soul: Career

 Soul began performing on stage as an actor in the mid-1960s, when he became a founding member of the Firehouse Theater in Minneapolis.
-He traveled with the company to New York City in 1965, appearing in Bertolt Brecht's Baal and John Arden's Sergeant Musgrave's Dance.
-Soul first gained national attention as the "Covered Man" appearing on The Merv Griffin Show in 1966 and 1967, on which he sang while wearing a mask.
+He traveled with the company to New York City in 1965, appearing in Bertolt Brecht's Baal and John Arden's Serjeant Musgrave's Dance.
+Soul first gained national attention as the "Covered Man," appearing on The Merv Griffin Show in 1966 and 1967, on which he sang while wearing a mask.
 He explained: "My name is David Soul, and I want to be known for my music."
 The same year, he made his television debut in Flipper.

-In 1967, he signed a contract with Columbia Pictures and following a number of guest appearances, including the episode "The Apple" from the second season of Star Trek, he landed the role of Joshua Bolt on the television program Here Come the Brides with co-stars Robert Brown, Bobby Sherman and Bridget Hanley.
-The series was telecast on the ABC network from September 25, 1968, to September 18, 1970.
-In 1972, he co-starred as Arthur Hill's law partner on Owen Marshall: Counselor at Law.
-Following numerous guest-starring roles on TV, including Streets of San Francisco, he was cast by Clint Eastwood in the film Magnum Force.
+In 1967, he signed a contract with Columbia Pictures and following a number of guest roles, he landed the role of Joshua Bolt on the television program Here Come the Brides with co-stars Robert Brown, Bobby Sherman, and Bridget Hanley.
+The series was telecast on the ABC television network from September 25, 1968, to September 18, 1970.
+In 1972, he co-starred as Arthur Hill's law partner on Owen Marshall, Counselor at Law.
+Following numerous guest-starring roles on TV, including The Streets of San Francisco, he was cast with Clint Eastwood in the film Magnum Force.